sysgears/grain/docs/latest.markdown

 to launch your website in preview mode.

-**Note:** here and further command-line snippets work for Unix-like systems only.
+> Here and further command-line snippets work for Unix-like systems only.
 In case you are running Grain from Windows simply use `grainw` command instead of `./grainw`.

 After that you can view your website by pointing a web browser to `http://localhost:4000`, then you can add/change/delete